JuliaLang/julia/doc/stdlib/base.rst

    Fetch the value of a remote reference, removing it so that the reference is empty again.

+.. function:: isready(RemoteRef)

+   Determine whether a ``RemoteRef`` has a value stored to it.
+Note that this function can easily cause race conditions, since by the time you receive its result it may no longer be true.
+It is recommended that this function only be used on a ``RemoteRef`` that is assigned once.

 .. function:: RemoteRef()

    Make an uninitialized remote reference on the local machine.